Low-dose aspirin may prevent preeclampsia: panel

 About 4 percent of U.S. deliveries in 2010 were affected by preeclampsia, the authors note in their report, published in the Annals of Internal Medicine.

-It's hard to know what a 24 percent reduction would mean to that number, because the reduction would be in high-risk women and we don't know how many of them there are, Henderson said.

-But even in an ideal world it's likely that at least 3 percent of pregnancies would still be affected by the condition.
+Reducing preeclampsia rates by 24 percent means that about 3 percent of pregnancies would still be affected by the condition.

 "Because the outcomes are so serious, we care about a small reduction," Henderson said.